-For 2021/22, employees do not pay NIC on pay up to the threshold of £184 per week (£797 per month).
-However, between the Lower Earnings Limit (LEL) of £120 per week (£520 per month) and this threshold, employees will be treated as if they have paid NIC, which can help protect entitlement to the State Pension and other benefits.
+For 2023/24, employees do not pay NIC on pay up to the primary threshold of £242 per week (£1,048 per month).
+However, between the lower earnings limit (LEL) of £123 per week (£533 per month) and the primary threshold, employees will be treated as if they have paid NIC, which can help protect entitlement to the State Pension and other benefits.

 This is one of the reasons why employers are always required to record and report information about employees who earn at least the LEL under the PAYE system, even if no money actually needs to be sent to HMRC – so that HMRC can see that they need to mark NIC as paid on the employee’s record.

-For 2021/22, employers are liable to pay NIC on any employee’s pay over £170 per week (£737 per month).
-You can see the key rates of NIC on GOV.UK.
-However because most small employers can get up to £4,000 a year off their National Insurance bill, there may not actually be any employer’s NIC to pay.
+You can see the key rates of employer NIC on GOV.UK.
+However, because most small employers can get up to £5,000 a year off their National Insurance bill there may not actually be any employer’s NIC to pay.
 We explain more in our guidance on the Employment Allowance.

 It is important to note that unlike tax, which is calculated cumulatively (that is, by looking at what has happened in the tax year so far), National Insurance is calculated by looking at employee’s earnings, whether paid weekly or monthly, in isolation, on each payday.